Project Leaders

 On Project Since: 2017

-Gwen built working relationships with regulatory agencies and stakeholders while coordinating what’s needed to obtain environmental permits and meet the respective conditions.
+Bucholz built working relationships with regulatory agencies and stakeholders while coordinating what’s needed to obtain environmental permits and meet the respective conditions.
 Her efforts have assisted with design and construction needs, helping to ensure the project meets or exceeds applicable regulations.

-It’s a role outside of the public eye, but Gwen hopes what does resonate with the public is the “overall benefit of the program to reduce flood risks and to protect biological resources and recreational opportunities.”
+It’s a role outside of the public eye, but Bucholz hopes what does resonate with the public is the “overall benefit of the program to reduce flood risks and to protect biological resources and recreational opportunities.”

-Kevin Campbell 2022Commissioner Kevin L. Campbell, MFDA Board Member
+Kevin L. Campbell, MFDA Board Member

 Organization: Clay County, Minnesota, Commissioner